30w0l7.gif

 TIM WRIGHT

-Tim started as a company member in 2001 before becoming Artistic Director in 2004.
-In 2018, he stepped down from being Artistic Director and transitioned to Executive Director.
-(Artistic Director, Ex-Officio Board Member): Graduate of Montclair State University with a BFA in Theatre.
-After Graduation, Tim served as Managing Director of 12 Miles West Theatre Co., and as general manager for Circle X before taking on the role of Artistic Director in 2004.
-Recently produced Battle Hymn, Naked Before God and Lascivious Something for Circle X at [Inside] The Ford, Co-Produced The Good Book of Pedantry & Wonder and Stupid Fucking Bird with The Theatre @ Boston Court, and produced The Chinese Massacre (Annotated) and Bad Apples for Circle X at Atwater Village Theatre where the company has been in residence since 2010.
+Tim served as Artistic Director since 2004.
+In 2018, he stepped down and transitioned to Executive Director.
+Graduate of Montclair State University with a BFA in Theatre.
+Recently produced Battle Hymn, Naked Before God and Lascivious Something for Circle X at [Inside] The Ford, Co- Produced The Good Book of Pedantry & Wonder and Stupid Fucking Bird with The Theatre @ Boston Court, and produced The Chinese Massacre (Annotated), Bad Apples, Trevor and Do You Feel Anger? for Circle X at Atwater Village Theatre where the company has been in residence since 2009.
+He has been actively involved in the development and creation of new works for the stage with Circle X. Tim co-founded and manages Atwater Village Theatre.